pruthvirajkamble/pruthvirajkamble/README.md

 </p>

 <h1>I'm <a href="https://github.com/pruthvirajkamble">Pruthviraj Kamble</a></h1>
+I'm a proud citizen of India, pursuing B.Tech in CSE from <a href="https://iiitdwd.ac.in/">IIIT Dharwad</a>.
+I really enjoy learning languages and developing some non-existing outcomes to solve real-life problems.
+I’m excited to work on different projects along with the people around me.

 - 🔭 I’m currently working on Web Development.
 - 🌱 I’m currently learning Web Development.